narainsagar/awesome-codes/README.md

-# My University Time All Programming Work, Exercises, Assignments and Projects
+# My Graduation Period Coding Stuff - All Programming (Exercises, Assignments and Projects, etc) stuffs.

 This repository is not for an app but more as a journal where I keep a record of everything I have done in my university time especially programming work (source codes - assignments, practice exercises/problems, projects).
 I decided to use a wiki as I can put more information easily on it.
 You will find my code there and also on the right directories if you just want to see the code.